Mission Control Jobs: Solid Queue Ops Setup

 gem "propshaft"

-Then precompile in production:
+Then precompile before deploy:

 RAILS_ENV=production rails assets:precompile